-Biodiversity itself is difficult to measure.
-Established metrics enable us to calculate the impact of a development.
+Biodiversity itself is difficult to calculate.
+Established metrics enable us to measure the impact of a development.

 We have worked with all the available biodiversity-offsetting metrics, including the current Defra metric - Natural England Beta 2.0, that will become the industry standard.

 By involving us early in the project design process, we can help you find ways to achieve the most appropriate outcomes for flora and fauna.
 Our landscape team can assist with designing landscape plans for your development.

 Our CIEEM accredited ecologists can carry out a baseline survey and habitat-condition assessment to feed into a Biodiversity Net Gain report.
 This can be done alongside a preliminary ecological appraisal for the proposed development.